Not Research/Not Human Subjects Research

 - HIPAA Waiver of Authorization or HIPAA Decedent Authorization is required for all activities involving WVU Medicine medical records.

-2. Secondary Analysis of Data: The use of private information and/or biospecimens that are anonymous, deidentified, or coded (re-identification by the researcher is impossible).
+2. Subset of secondary Analysis of Data: The use of private information and/or biospecimens that are anonymous, deidentified, or coded (re-identification by the researcher is impossible).
 This also includes the re-analysis of either qualitative or quantitative data already collected in a previous study by a different researcher usually wishing to address a new research question.
-Use the NIH Decision Tool to determine if your activity or project involving private information and/or biospecimens constitute human subjects research or if it qualifies as NHSR.
+If the study team will, at any time, see, have access to, or be able to re-link to identifiers, the project is human subjects research.

 Activities That Do Not Meet the Definition of Research (Not Research)